Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Wes Marsh of BCA Technologies says to “find the social media posts that get the best engagement and use those insights to structure your page titles and descriptions in a similar way.
 If people are clicking on a post via social, they will also be likely to click on that article when they see it on a SERP.”

-Josh Brown of Helpjuice agrees that you should “use social interaction data to improve your SEO title and meta description,” but says you can also “use it to determine what topic clusters you should be building out.”
+Josh Brown of Helpjuice agrees that you should “use social interaction data obtained from your social media dashboard to improve your SEO title and meta description,” but says you can also “use it to determine what topic clusters you should be building out.”

 “The goal of SEO isn’t to generate organic traffic; it’s to generate relevant traffic so as to increase conversions.
 Knowing what content users engage with allows you to do this,” Brown says.